BenRutlandWeb/looma/README.md

 ## Advanced Custom Fields Pro

-Looma has built in support for ACF Pro, nameply the ability to create ACF [blocks](#makeblock) with the CLI.
+Looma has built in support for ACF Pro, namely the ability to create ACF [blocks](#makeblock) with the CLI.

 ## Events and listeners